Welcome to the UP Institute for Sustainable Malaria Control

 2nd South African Malaria Research Conference ~ Click here.

-Contact the Conference Organisers if you have not received a notification yet, or if you have any questions!
+Contact the conference organisers if you have any questions!

 Malaria is a complex parasitic disease confined mostly to tropical areas and transmitted by mosquitoes of the genus Anopheles.
 According to the World Health Organization fact sheet of 2014, there were 198 million cases of malaria worldwide with an estimated 584,000 deaths in 2013.1 Most of these deaths (90%) occurred in sub-Saharan Africa of which 77% were in children younger than 5 years of age.
 Malaria-endemic countries are faced with high cost of prevention and treatment of the disease.